angular/angular/aio/content/guide/deployment.md

 * Uglification: rewrites code to use short, cryptic variable and function names.
 * Dead code elimination: removes unreferenced modules and much unused code.

-The remaining [copy deployment steps](#copy-files) are the same as before.

 See [`ng build`](cli/build) for more about CLI build options and what they do.

 {@a enable-prod-mode}

-### Enable production mode
+### Enable runtime production mode

-Angular apps run in development mode by default, as you can see by the following message on the browser
+In addition to build optimizations, Angular also has a runtime production mode.
+Angular apps run in development mode by default, as you can see by the following message on the browser console:
-console:

 <code-example format="nocode">
   Angular is running in the development mode.
 Call enableProdMode() to enable the production mode.
 </code-example>

-Switching to _production mode_ can make it run faster by disabling development specific checks such as the dual change detection cycles.
+Switching to _production mode_ makes it run faster by disabling development specific checks such as the dual change detection cycles.

-Building for production (or appending the `--environment=prod` flag) enables _production mode_ Look at the CLI-generated `main.ts` to see how this works.
+When you enable production builds via `--prod` command line flag, the runtime production mode is enabled as well.

 {@a lazy-loading}